open-jike/jike-cli/README.md

-> **Note**
-This repository has been archived.
+> **Note** This repository is not maintained now.
 If you want to be a maintainer, please contact me.

 # jike-cli [![npm](https://img.shields.io/npm/v/jike-cli.svg)](https://npmjs.com/package/jike-cli)